rax845163/api/README.md

 ## How to compile

-We provide two methods to compile proto files, using docker or protoc.
+We provide two methods to compile proto files, within docker environment and without docker environment.

 ### Compile within docker environment